Bovine Mastitis

 Drying-off practices in Finnish dairy herds

-The aim of this epidemiologic research is to identify optimal drying-off practices to maintain good udder health and productivity while implementing prudent use of antibiotics.
-Susceptibility of cows to mastitis particularly during the dry period puts emphasis on antibiotic dry cow therapy (DCT) as an important part of mastitis control.
-No previous research exists on Finnish dry cow management and DCT use.
+The aim of this epidemiologic research was to identify optimal drying-off practices to maintain good udder health and productivity while implementing prudent use of antibiotics.
+Cows are susceptible to mastitis particularly during the dry period and this underlines antibiotic dry cow therapy (DCT) as an important part of mastitis control.
+No previous research existed on Finnish dry cow management and DCT use.
 Also from an international perspective, by far the most puzzling question is how to select the cows to be treated at dry-off considering udder health, profitability, antimicrobial resistance, and sustainability concerns.

-The research utilizes questionnaire information and retrospective Dairy Herd Improvement information to determine both herd- and cow-level associations between milk somatic cell count (SCC), milk yield, and different farm and cow characteristics with a special focus on the usage of antibiotics at dry-off.
-Additionally, an important part of the research is a clinical field trial, which contributes to finding criteria for identifying cows that need and benefit from dry cow treatments.
+The research utilized questionnaire information and retrospective Dairy Herd Improvement information to determine both herd- and cow-level associations between milk somatic cell count (SCC), milk yield, and different farm and cow characteristics with a special focus on the usage of antibiotics at dry-off.
+Additionally, an important part of the research was a clinical field trial, which contributed to finding criteria for identifying cows that need and benefit from dry cow treatments.

-The research, lead by Prof Päivi Rajala-Schultz, is funded by the Finnish Ministry of Agriculture, the Finnish Veterinary Foundation, Valio Ltd, Vetcare Ltd, and Orion Pharma.
+The research, lead by Prof Päivi Rajala-Schultz, was funded by the Finnish Ministry of Agriculture (568/03.01.02/2017), the Finnish Veterinary Foundation, Valio Ltd, Vetcare Ltd, and Orion Pharma.
+DVM Riitta Niemi conducted her doctoral research in the project.

 Publications